vss2h/HoloLensUnity/README.md

 Softwares:

-Unity 2.1:
+Unity 2.1 and up
-I am using 2.1 because the oldest release of the MRTK is 2.1.1.
-Having an newer version of Unity will not be compatible and will only crash.

-Visual Studio Community 2017
+Visual Studio Community 2015 or 2017